Shuffle algebras associated to surfaces: -theory of the moduli space of sheaves

 where $\Gamma \subset \fZ \times S$ is the graph of the projection $p_S : \fZ \rightarrow S$.
 We abuse notation by using the notation $\CL$ both for the tautological line bundle on $\fZ$ and its pull-back to $\fZ \times S$.
-Moreover, we have the vector bundles $\CT_i$ and $\CT_i'$ on $\fZ$ that are pulled back from the spaces $\CM$ and $\CM'$, respectively, via the maps \eqref{eqn:projection maps}.
+Moreover, we have the locally free sheaves $\CT_i$ and $\CT_i'$ on $\fZ$ that are pulled back from the spaces $\CM$ and $\CM'$, respectively, via the maps \eqref{eqn:projection maps}.
 Because of formula \eqref{eqn:taut from univ}, we have the following equality of $K$--theory classes on $\fZ$: